A note on the minimax risk of sparse linear regression: Approximation of minimax risk

 The issue raised earlier regarding the loose constants in the upper and lower bounds of the minimax risk has been recognized and deliberated upon by many researchers.
 One proposed solution is to acquire a reliable approximation of the constants through asymptotic arguments.
 This approach was initially advocated by Donoho and Johnstone in the orthogonal design setting where $\frac{1}{n}X^TX=I_p$.
 In this simpler case of sparse linear regression, Donoho and Johnstone \cite{donoho1992maximum, donoho1994minimax, johnstone19} demonstrated that

 as $p \rightarrow \infty$ and $k/p \rightarrow 0$.

 Unfortunately, there has been limited exploration of this approach for the broader context of linear regression.
 A precise asymptotic approximation for $R_F(X, \Theta_k, \sigma)$ (under more general design) or $R_R(\Theta_k, \sigma)$ is still lacking.
-To our knowledge, the only existing result that has obtained sharp constants in a closely related context is the work of \cite{su2016slope}, which studies the Sorted L-One Penalized Estimator (SLOPE) introduced in \cite{bogdan2015slope}.
+To our knowledge, there exist only several works that have obtained sharp constants \cite{su2016slope, feng2019sorted, ndaoud2020scaled, bellec2018noise, bellec2019first}.
+The work~\cite{su2016slope} studies the Sorted L-One Penalized Estimator (SLOPE) introduced in \cite{bogdan2015slope} in a closely related context to ours.
 For $\lambda_{1}\geq\lambda_{2}\geq \cdots\geq \lambda_{p}\geq 0$, the SLOPE estimator is defined as a solution of the minimization problem

 where $|b|_{(1)}\geq|b|_{(2)}\geq \cdots \geq |b|_{(p)}$ are the order statistics of $|b_{1}|,|b_{2}|,\ldots, |b_{p}|$.
 To show the optimality of SLOPE, \cite{su2016slope} has proved the following results.